apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Register-Blocks.md

 ## Overview

 In memory-mapped I/O, hardware peripherals like timers, communication interfaces (UART, SPI), or DMA controllers typically consist of multiple registers.
-These registers aren't standalone entities but are grouped together at a specific base memory address, forming what's known as a **register block**.
+These registers aren't standalone entities but are grouped together at a specific base memory address, forming a **register block**.
 Grouping registers this way provides a structured and organized view of a peripheral's control and status interface.
 Each register within the block is accessed via an offset from the block's base address.

 > Note: This article assumes you have a basic understanding of what hardware registers are and how they are defined using the ``MMIO/Register(bitWidth:)`` macro.
 For an introduction to individual registers, please see <doc:Registers>.

 ### The @RegisterBlock macro

-The ``MMIO/RegisterBlock()`` macro is fundamental for structuring memory-mapped hardware interfaces in Swift MMIO.
-It lets you define register blocks in a type-safe and declarative manner by applying it to a Swift `struct`.
-This `struct` then represents a hardware peripheral or a distinct, addressable block of registers within a larger peripheral.
+Apply the ``MMIO/RegisterBlock()`` macro to a Swift `struct` to define a register block.
+The struct represents a hardware peripheral or a sub-block within a larger peripheral.

-The annotated `@RegisterBlock` type serves as a container for:
+A `@RegisterBlock` struct contains:
 - Individual hardware registers, defined using ``MMIO/Register(bitWidth:)``, such as `Register<MyRegisterLayout>`.
 - Nested register blocks, also defined using ``MMIO/RegisterBlock()``, to model sub-modules or grouped registers.
 - Arrays of registers or register blocks, for repetitive hardware structures.

 ### Defining a simple register block

-The following example explores how to define a register block by modeling a UART (Universal Asynchronous Receiver/Transmitter) peripheral — a common communication interface found in many embedded systems.
+The following example explores how to define a register block by modeling a UART (Universal Asynchronous Receiver/Transmitter) peripheral — a common communication interface found in most embedded systems.

 A typical UART peripheral contains several registers that control its operation:
 - A data register for sending and receiving bytes.